 https://www.coldmountainzen.org/archives-2002-winter-2007/

-The point of this koan, at least, it seems to me, is to find one’s authentic voice.
+Spellmeyer’s talk helped me dig into this koan.
+There are many points to a koan, many layers of meaning.
+But the point of this koan, at least, it seems to me, the one that jumped out at me, is the importance of finding one’s authentic voice.
 There is a tendency to center my story around myself.
 There is a tendency to tell a story in which I am the hero.
 So I construct my story this way.
 And I see my world this way.
 But what if there is another way of seeing?
 What if there is another way of speaking?
+And who am I, anyway?
+Who am I?
+How can I have a story about myself?
+What is that self, anyway?

 I’m thinking about writing here.
 What is driving this?
 Why do I want to write?
 There is something in me that wants to express something.
 I don’t even care if it’s ever read by anyone.
 But I want to make it available.
 Maybe it will be helpful to someone else who is struggling.
 I don’t care about being famous or making money with writing.
 I just enjoy writing.
 Something happens and I get lost in it.
 It’s a meditation.